 |Common Names||Wild Sunflower, Wild Yellow Sunflower, Common Sunflower, Native Sunflower, Wild Native Sunflower|

 |Spacing||1-3′ (30 cm – 100 cm)|

 |Soil Type||Clay, loam, sand|

-|Soil Moisture||Medium to Dry (is partially drought tolerant)|
+|Soil Moisture||Slightly moist to slightly dry (is partially drought tolerant)|

 |Bloom Time & Duration||Late Summer, 4-week super bloom.
 Sporadic continuous blooming until Autumn|

 |Larval Host||None, but several caterpillars feed on foliage|

 |Native Range||North America|